Introduction

 One to keep your golf clubs clean (attach to your golf bag) clean grooves on your irons will transform your ball striking and ability to stop the ball on the greens.
 Also a couple of hand towels kept in the bag for rainy days to keep you and your golf grips dry.

-Personally I prefer compact non battery push models like Klick.
-Many prefer battery powered. if you go for one of these, have two batteries on the go and change after every round.
+Personally, I prefer compact, non-battery push models like Klick.
+Many prefer battery-powered models.
+If you go for one of these, have two batteries on the go and change them after every round.

 https://www.americangolf.co.uk/gps-bags-equipment/all-golf-trolleys